barralf/deeplearning-coursera/2. Improving Deep Neural Networks/README.md

 What you should remember: the implications of L2-regularization on:
 - The cost computation: A regularization term is added to the cost
 - The backpropagation function:  There are extra terms in the gradients with respect to weight matrices
-- Weights end up smaller ("weight decay"): Weights are pushed to smaller values.
+- Weights end up smaller ("weight decay"): Weights are pushed to smaller values because of new term `(1 - (learning_rate*lambda)/m) * w[l]` in updating parameters equations

 #### 2. Dropout

 Another regularization technique.
-Eliminating some neurons based on a probability.
+Eliminating some neurons based on a probability `keep_prob`.

 To be used only during training.
 NOT to be used during testing.

-Apply dropout both during forward and backward propagation.
+Apply dropout both during _forward and backward propagation_.

-During training time, divide each dropout layer by keep_prob to keep the same expected value for the activations.
-For example, if keep_prob is 0.5, then we will on average shut down half the nodes, so the output will be scaled by 0.5 since only the remaining half are contributing to the solution.
+During training time, divide each dropout layer by `keep_prob` to keep the same expected value for the activations.
+For example, if `keep_prob` is 0.5, then we will on average shut down half the nodes, so the output will be scaled by 0.5 since only the remaining half are contributing to the solution.
 Dividing by 0.5 is equivalent to multiplying by 2.
-Hence, the output now has the same expected value.
+Hence, the output now has the same expected value. --> **"Inverted dropout"**

 #### 3. Data augmentation
 Image recogn: Flip all your pictures.
 Randomly position/crop, rotate them.